Retr089/Retr089sLethalCompany/README.md

 # Changelog

 ## Version 2.5.0
-- Actually removing PushCompany
+- Actually removing PushCompany (either remove mod or create new profile :) )
-- Settings TooManyEmotes to 'V' due to conflict with 'Q' on items
+- Tweaks: Setting TooManyEmotes to 'V' due to conflict with 'Q' on items
 ## Version 2.4.0
 - Added one mod: IntegrityChaos-Diversity
 ## Version 2.3.0